ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/99d-quiz-lower-bounds.md

-### Review questions: Analysing problems
+### Review questions: Lower bounds for sortings

-Here are some review questions to check that you understand this proof.
+Here are some review questions to check that you understand lower bounds.

 :::::::::::::::::::::::::::::::::::::::: quiz ::::::::::::::::::::::::::::::::::::::::